Advanced Standing Examinations (ASE)

 - 18.01, 18.02, 18.03, and 18.06 ASEs are offered four times a year: in August/September before classes begin, end of IAP, final examination weeks of the Fall and Spring terms.

-- 18.03 and 18.06 ASEs require the completion of extensive homework sets due at the time of the exam.
-Homework packets can be obtained from the MAS office upon submission of the ASE petition form.
+- 18.03 and 18.06 ASEs both require the completion of extensive homework packets due at the time of the exam.
+You can only take one in the Summer but may take both in the Fall, IAP, and Spring.

-- You may take an ASE in each subject only once and only if you have not been registered for the subject or its equivalent.
+- You may take an ASE in each subject once and only if you have not been registered for the subject or its equivalent.
+You can email MAS Staff to withdraw prior to the exam and re-register for another term as long as you have not taken the exam.

 - A passing grade on an ASE confers full credit for the subject.
 Your letter grade appears on your permanent record but is not incorporated into your term or cumulative GPA.